 Kathleen Arthur is a Southern Belle whose artistic roots run deep.
 Under the private instruction of Margaret Hand, she began painting at the age of 6.
 As a child artist, she traveled around with her parents to art shows, receiving numerous awards.
 She is a three-time 1st Place winner at Alabama's Art on the Rocks, and painted her first commissioned work at the age of 14.

-After graduating college, she put her paint brush down and stored away her art supplies for another day.
+After graduating college, she stored away her art supplies for another day.
 That day came 30 years later after retiring from a career as an Official Court Reporter, during which time she reported over 4,000 trials verbatim.
-Although some trials were interesting and garnered National attention, being regularly seen on the evening news and occasional true crime episodes, Arthur says that witnessing the dark side of the world on a daily basis became arduous.
+Her husband urged her to retire from the legal arena and revisit her creative side, which he said had been locked away for too long, and a spare bedroom slowly turned into an art studio.

-Her command of acrylics renders an abstract-realism style, which has been called "crisp and clean."
+Arthur's command of acrylic paints renders an abstract-realism style, which has been called "crisp and clean."
 Her ongoing project is a collection of portraits labeled "You Go, Girl" depicting women dressed to the hilt performing challenging or laborious tasks.
 A clever double-entendre title is assigned to the canvas before the painting ever begins.
 Her ultimate goal is for people to experience a sense of light-heartedness when viewing her paintings, as they imagine themselves or a loved one in the portrait's stead.

-A two-day event showcasing "You Go, Girl" products and more.
+A two-day event showcasing You Go, Girl artworks and more.

-Passages at The Overlook
+Passages at The Overlook exhibiting "High Cotton"

 Copyright © 2019 Hillsboro House Books, LLC - All Rights Reserved.